ihmpdcc/cutlass/README.md

 # cutlass

+## Overview

-A iHMP domain specific API using osdf-python
+An iHMP domain specific API using osdf-python

     import sys
-    from iHMPSession import iHMPSession
+    from cutlass import iHMPSession

     # Need to provide credentials to do things with OSDF
     session = iHMPSession(username, password)